andrewlin618/Study-Group/README.md

 ## Getting Started

-In the project directory, you can just open index.html to run the app.
+In the project directory, you can open index.html to run the app.

 ## Functions
 - Create a new study group.
   - Select a category
-  - Select level of difficulty
+  - Select the level of difficulty
   - Select the capacity of the study group
   - Add a discussion topic
     > Get FAQs & books recommendation of this topic